 High-Volume Continuous Monitoring

 When you're processing thousands or millions of AI outputs daily, human review becomes economically impossible.
 Automated metrics provide the only practical way to maintain visibility into system performance at scale.
 A customer service AI handling 50,000 conversations daily can't have humans review every interaction.
 Automated metrics tracking response relevance, sentiment alignment, and resolution indicators provide continuous quality signals that would be impossible to achieve through manual review.
 The key is selecting metrics that correlate with actual quality.
 This requires initial human evaluation to establish which automated measures predict user satisfaction.
-One e-commerce client found that their automated "answer relevance" score correlated only 0.4 with customer satisfaction ratings.
-After recalibrating based on human-labeled examples, they developed a composite metric that achieved 0.78 correlation—useful for monitoring even though imperfect.
+A common pattern: an automated "answer relevance" score correlates only ~0.4 with customer satisfaction ratings until it's recalibrated against human-labeled examples, after which a composite metric can reach ~0.75–0.80 correlation, useful for monitoring even though imperfect.

 Regression Detection

 Automated metrics excel at detecting when something breaks.
 If your AI system's response quality suddenly drops 20%, automated monitoring catches this immediately.
 Human reviewers might not notice gradual degradation or might attribute individual bad responses to normal variation.
 Deploying a new model version with automated metric monitoring provides immediate feedback about whether quality changed.
 You don't need to understand why metrics shifted to know that something needs investigation.
 This early warning system prevents extended periods of degraded performance that would damage user experience.
-A manufacturing AI client uses automated metrics to monitor their quality inspection system continuously.
+In manufacturing quality inspection deployments, continuous automated metrics monitoring catches calibration drift within hours that would have taken days to surface through manual review.
 When accuracy drops below threshold, alerts trigger immediate investigation.
-This caught a calibration drift issue within hours that would have taken days to surface through manual review processes.

 Objective, Measurable Criteria